 Business outcomes become the new measure of service management

-Going beyond IT service management to enterprise service management
+Upgrade from IT service management to enterprise service management

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!